-In addition to ACSM measurements, a Scanning Mobility Particle Sizer (TSI, 3936) equipped with a long Differential Mobility Analyzer (DMA) was simultaneously operated to measure the particle number size distributions between 11.8-478.3 nm at a time resolution of 5 min.
-Other collocated species including CO, O3, NO_x, and SO2 were also measured by various gas analyzers from Thermo Scientific.
-The meteorological parameters, e.g., temperature, relative humidity, pressure, visibility, precipitation, wind speed and wind direct were also recorded at the same site.
-All the data are reported with ambient conditions at Beijing Standard Time.
+In addition to ACSM measurements, a Scanning Mobility Particle Sizer (TSI, 3936) equipped with a long Differential Mobility Analyzer (DMA) was simultaneously operated to measure the particle number size distributions between 11.8 and 478.3 nm at a time resolution of 5 min.
+Other collocated measurements included CO by a non-dispersive infrared analyzer (M300EU), O3 by a UV photometric analyzer (Teledyne Instruments, Model 400EU), NO_x by a commercial chemiluminescence analyzer (M200EU) and SO2 by a pulsed UV fluorescence analyzer (M100EU) and black carbon (BC) by the Aethalometer (AE31, Magee Scientific Corp).
+The meteorological parameters, e.g., temperature, relative humidity, pressure, visibility, precipitation, wind speed and wind direction were also recorded at the same site.
+All the data are reported at ambient conditions in Beijing standard time.
+Note that the concentrations would be a factor of approximately 1.5 of the current values if the data are converted to mass loadings at standard temperature and pressure (STP, 273 K and 1013.25 hPa).